javierjulio/website/drafts/using-thoughtbots-laptop-script-to-install-development-tools.md

-# Using A Laptop Script To Install and Document Development Tools
+# Using a Laptop Script to Install (and Document) Development Tools

 Not to long ago I read Thoughbot's excellent [Ruby guide to Mac OSX development](http://robots.thoughtbot.com/post/8700977975/2011-rubyists-guide-to-a-mac-os-x-development) that lists all the development tools they install on their laptops.
 The big takeaway for me was the last step their laptop script which is just a bash script that runs various install commands for Ruby Gems and other tools.
 While it may seem so simple I couldn't believe I didn't think about this before.
 What a useful tool.
 This inspired me to create [my own laptop script](https://github.com/javierjulio/laptop).